sonofhypnos/PlotKelly/README.md

 - [ ] Add different markets?
 - [ ] add plot for regular kelly formulam (even though is boring/linear)
 - [ ] figure out implications that lending has on this.
+- [ ] better explanation in the readme

 ## Running Tests